IanWord/DS_Applied_ML_competition_2022/README.md

 8. Remove all shadow attributes.
 9. Repeat the procedure until the importance is assigned for all the attributes, or the algorithm has reached the previously set limit of the random forest runs.

-More specifically, what the Boruta Feature selection algorithm does, is provide a bernoulli trial. a randomized trial experiment where we test each feature to its randomized version.
-That is, Boruta gives a statistical answer to the following question: what is the threshold below which feature importance scores should be deemed so low that associated features ought to be useless?

-Because shadow features are useless, it basically states that no feature should have worse feature importance scores than shadow features.
+Because shadow features (MZSA) are useless, Boruta basically states that no feature should have worse feature importance scores than shadow features.
 It cant be important to the classification or regression problem.

 The shuffling has two functionalities, it breaks down multicollinearity and causes shadow features to have the same marginal distributions as original features, but they are independent of the target both unconditionally and conditional on original features.